C++98 OOP: Deep Dive into Classes and Objects

 2.1 Constructors: Bringing Objects into a Valid State

-A constructor is a special member function that is automatically called when an object is created, responsible for bringing the object into a valid, usable state.
-The name of a constructor is the same as the class name, it has no return type (not even void), it can take parameters, and it supports overloading.
+A constructor is a special member function that is automatically called when an object is created.
+It is responsible for bringing the object into a valid, usable state.
+The constructor has the same name as the class, has no return type (not even void), can accept parameters, and supports overloading.

 Let's look at a more complete example of hardware resource management—a UART port wrapper class: